Tremors and horocycle dynamics on the moduli space of translation surfaces: Non-integer Hausdorff dimension

 The area-one condition in the definition of $\EE$ means that $\EE$ is not a linear space.
 For our proof we will need to cover $\EE$ by convex subsets, and in order to make the notion of convexity meaningful we work locally, as follows.
 Recall that $\mathcal{U} \subset \EE$ is an adapted neighborhood (in $\EE$) if it is the intersection of $\EE$ with an adapted neighborhood in the stratum.
-In this case there is a triangulation $\tau$ of $S$ such that $\pi^{-1}(\mathcal{U})$ is contained in the intersection of the set $V_\tau$ (as in \S \ref{subsec: atlas of charts}) with the fixed point set of the involution described in Proposition \ref{prop: structure of E}, and with the locus of area-one surfaces.
+In this case there is a triangulation $\tau$ of $S$ such that any connected component of $\pi^{-1}(\mathcal{U})$ is contained in the intersection of the set $V_\tau$ (as in \S \ref{subsec: atlas of charts}) with the fixed point set of the involution described in Proposition \ref{prop: structure of E}, and with the locus of area-one surfaces.
 Let $q \in \mathcal{U}$ and fix a marking map of $\varphi: S \to q$ representing a surface $\til q \in V_\tau$.
 Let $\Phi = \Phi_q$ be the map which sends $x \in T_{q}(\EE)$ to the surface $q'$ satisfying $\hol(\til q') = c(\hol(\til q) + x)$, where $\til q'$ is given by the marking map determined by $\varphi$ and $\tau$ (see \S \ref{subsec: atlas of charts}) and the rescaling factor $c$ is chosen so that the surface $q'$ has area one.
 A {\em convex adapted neighborhood} of $q$ is $\Phi(\mathcal{W})$ where $\mathcal{W}$ is an open convex subset of $T_{q}(\EE)$ so that $\Phi|_{\mathcal{W}}$ is a homeomorphism onto its image, which is contained in $\mathcal{U}$.
 When discussing diameters, convex sets, etc., we will do this with respect to the linear structure on $\mathcal{W}$.
-When we say that a collection $\mathcal{J}$ of convex subsets of a convex adapted neighborhood is {\em a convex partition up to boundary} we mean that $\bigcup_{J \in \mathcal{J}} J$ covers all horizontally minimal surfaces in $\mathcal{U}$, and the elements of $\mathcal{J}$ are disjoint.
+We say that a collection $\mathcal{J}$ of convex subsets of a convex adapted neighborhood is a {\em weak convex partition} if the interiors $\{ J^\circ: J \in \mathcal{J}\}$ are disjoint, and the union of closures $\bigcup_{J \in \mathcal{J}} \bar J$ covers all horizontally minimal surfaces in $\mathcal{U}$.